ghga-de/auth-service/README.md

 All parameters mentioned in the [`./example-config.yaml`](./example-config.yaml) could also be set using environment variables or file secrets.

-For naming the environment variables, just prefix the parameter name with `AUTH_ADAPTER_`, e.g. for the `host` set an environment variable named `AUTH_ADAPTER_HOST` (you may use both upper or lower cases, however, it is standard to define all env variables in upper cases).
+For naming the environment variables, just prefix the parameter name with `AUTH_SERVICe_`, e.g. for the `host` set an environment variable named `AUTH_SERVICE_HOST` (you may use both upper or lower cases, however, it is standard to define all env variables in upper cases).

 To using file secrets please refer to the [corresponding section](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) of the pydantic documentation.